Hypurrnating/hytato/README.rst

 There are two different kinds of potato files: HTATO and STATO.

 HTATO or hard potato have a fixed number of keys.\
-STATO or soft potato dont have a fixed number of keys.
+STATO or soft potato don't have a fixed number of keys.

 There are a number of other differences which will be made clear later